ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/lua_basics_lightbulb.md

     <p style="font-style: italic">Success!</p>
     </div>

-### Adding a trigger
+### Using a Trigger

 We want the player to be able to flip the switch to turn on and off our light.
-To do this we need a trigger.
+To do this we need a *trigger*.
 A trigger defines the area an interaction can take place in.
 This sounds pretty abstract, but will be clear once we start using one.

-1. Create a trigger by going to the **Core Content** tab, scroll down to **Gameplay Objects** and drag a "**Trigger**" into the world.
+1. Our template already includes a trigger inside of it for us to use, but trigger objects can be found in the **Core Content** tab.
+Scrolling down to **Gameplay Objects** will show the section with "**Trigger**" type objects.

     !["LightBulb1"](../../img/LightBulb/trigger.png "Trigger"){: .center}

-2. In the hierarchy, select it and press <kbd>F</kbd>, this will find the trigger in our viewer.
+2. Let's find the trigger already in our template.
+In the Hierarchy tab, select the "BoxTrigger" object within the **Light switch** folder. and press <kbd>F</kbd>.
+This will find the trigger in our viewport.
 If you can't see the trigger, press <kbd>V</kbd> to enable Gizmo visibility.

     !!! info "Gizmos are outlines that are displayed over objects that are otherwise hard to see, such as triggers, decals, and lights."

-3. Drag the trigger over to the light switch.
-The size of the trigger determines how close a player needs to be to interact with the trigger, as the player will simply have to stand inside the box to be able to activate the trigger.
+3. Notice the size, shape, and position of the trigger.
+Where and how a trigger is located determines how close a player needs to be to interact with the trigger, as the player will simply have to stand inside the box to be able to activate the trigger.

     !["LightBulb1"](../../img/LightBulb/image20.png "Trigger over Switch"){: .center}